 - 1 cup peas

 - 1 egg whisked with 1 tablespoon water

 - Chopped cilantro for garnish

 - In the same pot, add ½ onion chopped and saute until softened.
-Add 1 tsp minced ginger, ½ tbsp minced garlic, 1 tbsp tomato paste, 1 tbsp curry powder, and 1 tbsp flour.
+Add 1 teaspoon minced ginger, ½ tablespoon minced garlic, 1 tablespoon tomato paste, 1 tablespoon curry powder, and 1 tablespoon flour.
 Stir everything together until the onions are coated in the seasonings.
 Add ½ cup red wine and 1 cup chicken broth and bring to a boil.

 - Return the meat back to the pot and turn on the pressure cooking settings to normal for 30 minutes.

 - Preheat oven to 375 degrees F.